 And not just that, Nerf has also always tried to innovate their blasters as much as possible, meeting the ever-increasing expectations from today’s hungry Nerf fans.

-From compact pistol style blasters to fully automatic Nerf guns, I have handpicked ten of the best Nerf guns you can buy today.
+From compact pistol style blasters to fully automatic Nerf guns, I have handpicked eleven of the best Nerf guns you can buy today.

 Best Nerf Guns: